spack/spack-tutorial/tutorial_packaging.rst

   for tutorials on common build systems
 * `Multiple Build Systems
   <https://spack.readthedocs.io/en/latest/packaging_guide.html#multiple-build-systems>`_:
-  for a reference on coding packages with multiple build systems
+  for a reference on writing packages with multiple build systems
 * `Package Class Architecture
   <https://spack.readthedocs.io/en/latest/packaging_guide.html#package-class-architecture>`_:
-  to have more insight on the inner working of ``Package`` and ``Builder`` classes.
+  for more insight on the inner workings of ``Package`` and ``Builder`` classes.
 * `The GDAL Package
   <https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/gdal/package.py>`_:
-  to have an example of a complex package which extends Python and supports two build systems.
+  for an example of a complex package which extends Python and supports two build systems.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Making a package externally detectable